am-MongoDB/mongo-repl-test/README.md

 docker exec -it mongo0 bash
 docker exec -it mongo1 bash
 docker exec -it mongo2 bash
 docker exec -it analytics bash
-docker exec -it delayed bash
 docker exec -it app0 bash
 ```
 3. Start the `mongod` process on `mongo0`, `mongo1`, `mongo2`, `analytics`, and `delayed`: